platinumazure/eslint-plugin-qunit/docs/rules/resolve-async.md

-# Require that all async calls should be resolved in tests (resolve-async)
+# Require that async calls are resolved (resolve-async)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.